 - Talk to your doctor, registered dietitian, or diabetes educator.
-He or she will help you make a plan for dealing with your shift work.
+They will help you make a plan for how to manage your shift work.

 - A water bottle.

 - An ice pack, if you don't have access to a refrigerator.